No0BY1022/ESP32-WROOM32-Command/README.md

 Step 2: Install Required Python Packages
-Open your command prompt(cmd) and run the following commands to install the required Python packages: bash pip install pyserial bash pip install pyautogu
+Open your command prompt(cmd) and run the following commands to install the required Python packages:
+- pip install pyserial
+- pip install pyautogu

 Step 3: Upload the Arduino Code to the ESP32
 Open the Arduino IDE.